Programmatic Workers & Enqueuers

 Checklist

-• Inject the TaskRegistry from a central module so producers and workers stay in sync.
+taskslist/module so producers and workers stay in sync. - Reach for a custom

 Next, continue with the Worker Control CLI or explore Signals for advanced instrumentation.